WesPeacock/FlagXtXref/README.md

 The homograph field of the main entry must be one of the first four fields.
 Homograph markers outside that range are considered to be contained in a subentry.

 ## To Do
-- keep track of the original line numbers of the start of the records (i.e. EOL + previous special EOLs
+- Keep track of the original line numbers of the start of the records (i.e. EOL + previous special EOLs.